 Cleaning is one of the most important industries in the world.
 Everyday skilled hardworking cleaners work late into the night to ensure your office, end of trip facilities or local shopping centre are presented at their best and ready for the next business day.
 They are like magical beings, you don’t see them vacuum the floor, empty the bins, clean the windows, polish the floors or make sure the amenities are glistening clean.
 Usually all this happens after working hours.
 It’s a case of out of sight, out of mind.

-Each day over 62,000 cleaners across Australia work nights, weekends and during the day to keep your working and living environments clean, safe and hygienic.
+Each day over 62,000 cleaners across Australia and New Zealand work nights, weekends and during the day to keep your working and living environments clean, safe and hygienic.
 Their actions power a $4 billion cleaning industry that has grown on average by 2.8% per year for the last 5 years.
 This growth has been driven by an increase in businesses outsourcing cleaning services and a rise in residential demand from high and dual-income households, especially ageing residents.

 For Glad, our cleaning teams are our most valuable asset so we invest highly in our people providing ongoing training and career opportunities.
 They are the face of Glad, representing our brand and creating welcoming spaces for people like you and me.